 Technically I guess I learned to sew three decades ago, under the teachings of my incredibly talented seamstress mother.
 She grew up sewing her own Barbie clothes, then her own clothes, and eventually outfits for me and my brother.
 I lacked patience and often just begged her to do it for me instead.
-Sometime last year though, I decided I wanted to make a quilt for each of my boys for their “big boy” room.
+A few years ago though, I decided I wanted to make a quilt for each of my boys for their “big boy” room.
 I found amazing fabric I loved, and asked Santa for a new sewing machine for Christmas.
 I gifted myself a start-to-finish quilting class after the new year and I was hooked.
 I made two quilts simultaneously, one for each boy, with fabric I picked out when I was pregnant.
-The fabric for their Big Boy room is still awaiting its moment.
+Since then I have made lots of fun stuff, including twin bed quilts when we upgraded from their toddler beds.

 The Disney World Custom shirts were the first foray into clothing I had since 6th grade home economics class, but they turned out amazing and I really enjoyed doing them.